pakerfeldt/modbus-udp/README.md

 ## Introduction
 This was specifically designed to integrate modbus systems with the [eibPort](http://bab-tec.de/index.php/eibport_v3_en.html) but can be used for other purposes as well.
-The proxy sends periodic updates over certain modbus registers over UDP.
-It also listens for commands over UDP which is one of `read` (to manually request a register update) or `write` (to write data).
+The proxy sends periodic updates for certain modbus registers over UDP.
+It also listens for commands over UDP.
+Valid commmands are`read` (to manually request a register update) and `write` (to write data).

-It is possible to connect to multiple modbus networks if you have more than one modbus adapters registered.
+It is possible to connect to multiple modbus networks if you have more than one rs485 adapters connected.

-The important path is in the config.json, here's an example of that file with inline comments.
+The important part is in the config.json, here's an example of that file with inline comments.
 Note that this is not a valid configuration because of its comments (proper json can't have comments).
 ```